sourcedelica/conan-packages/caf/README.md

 `development`, `stable`, etc.

-After the package is uploaded successfully you should commit and push the changes to the two `conanfile.py` files to Github.
+After the package is uploaded successfully you should commit and push the updated `conanfile`s to Github.